Puneet-NJ/learning-React/episode-4/code/README.md

 3. Using normal js variables only data gets updated not ui hence use react hooks(updates both).

+   What is react hook?
+A normal js utility function.
+   eg: useState() gives access to state variables

 4. Whenever a state variable is updated react rerenders the component